syncfusion-content/windowsforms-docs/WindowsForms/ScrollersFrame/Getting-Started.md

 <tr>
 <td>
 HorizontalSmallChange</td><td>
-Gets or sets a value to be added or subtracted from the Value Property, when the horizontal scroll box is moved a small distance.
+Gets or sets a value to be added or subtracted from the <code>Value</code> Property, when the horizontal scroll box is moved a small distance.
 Default value is 1.</td></tr>
 <tr>
 <td>
 VerticalSmallChange</td><td>
-Gets or sets a value to be added or subtracted from the Value Property, when the vertical scroll box is moved a small distance.
+Gets or sets a value to be added or subtracted from the <code>Value</code> Property, when the vertical scroll box is moved a small distance.
 Default value is 1.</td></tr>
 </table>

 {% tabs %}